DevPlant/angularjs-training/7-multiple-views/README.md

     }

 ```
-The resolve property is an object which should contain 1..n functions returning a promise.
+The resolve property is an object which should contain 1..n functions returning a promise or an object.
-In our case we user the routeParameter userId to fetch a user.
+In our case we user the routeParameter `:userId` to fetch a user.
 If there is an error, we'll redirect to '/users' and
 reject the promise.
 By rejecting the promise, angular knows not to transition to this view.